Council of Scientists

 Gary also served as co-editor of the North American Ruffed Grouse Conservation Plan.
 He and his wife, Kim, reside in western Virginia.
 Gary enjoys outdoor sports with family and friends.

-Angelena is a wildlife ecologist with the New York State Department of Environmental Conservation and an adjunct instructor at the State University of New York.
-Her research focuses on conservation of threatened and endangered species such as the spruce grouse, Blanding’s and wood turtles, boreal chorus frogs, wintering raptors, and other Species of Greatest Conservation Need.
-Angelena is currently a co-chair of the Herpetofauna Team and serves on both the Northern New York Audubon and the Northeast Partners in Amphibian and Reptile Conservation steering committees.
-She has co-authored New York’s spruce grouse recovery plan and has focused on conservation of the species in the state since 2002.
-Angelena holds a Bachelor’s degree in Biology and Geology from the State University of New York at Potsdam, and she earned a Master’s degree in Conservation Biology from the New York State College of Environmental Science and Forestry (focusing on spruce grouse habitat associations).
-She is currently working toward a Ph.D. in Interdisciplinary Bioscience and Biotechnology at Clarkson University, where she is conducting research on spruce grouse population viability, population genetics, and monitoring results of experimental habitat management.
-Angelena lives in Norwood, New York, with her dog, Tupper.
+Angelena is a wildlife biologist with the New York State Department of Environmental Conservation and an adjunct professor at the State University of New York at Potsdam.
+Her research focuses on spruce grouse population viability, population genetics, and monitoring results of experimental habitat management and population supplementation.
+Other research interests include the conservation of threatened and endangered species such as the spruce grouse, Blanding’s and wood turtles, boreal chorus frogs, wintering raptors, and other Species of Greatest Conservation Need.
+Angelena serves on both the Northern New York Audubon and the Northeast Partners in Amphibian and Reptile Conservation steering committees.
+She is the New York State representative to the Blanding’s turtle, wood turtle, and spotted turtle working groups.
+Angelena has co-authored New York’s spruce grouse recovery plan and has focused on conservation of the species in New York since 2002.
+Angelena holds a Bachelor’s degree in Biology and Geology from the State University of New York at Potsdam, and she earned a Master’s degree in Conservation Biology from the New York State College of Environmental Science and Forestry, focusing on spruce grouse habitat associations.
+She earned a Ph.D. in Interdisciplinary Bioscience and Biotechnology at Clarkson University, focusing on spruce grouse conservation and population recovery.
+Angelena lives in Potsdam, New York.

 Alan Sands is a wildlife biologist and president of Sage Wildlife Consulting Services.
 Formerly he was a habitat biologist for BLM for 22 years and an ecologist with The Nature Conservancy for 15 years.
 For most of his career he has been actively engaged in the conservation of Columbian sharp-tailed grouse and Greater sage-grouse.
 While at the senior career level, he was instrumental in significantly increasing and directing funding for inventory, research, acquisition, and restoration to benefit these species.
 With a habitat orientation, he gained extensive experience in shrub steppe habitat restoration.
 He holds a M.S. degree in Wildlife Management from Humboldt State University.
 Alan lives in Idaho.